bytesatwork/meta-bytesatwork/README.md

 Introduction
 -------------------------
-This is the official OpenEmbedded/Yocto BSP layer for bytePANEL and byteBOARD by bytes at work AG.
+This is the official OpenEmbedded/Yocto BSP layer for bytePANEL by bytes at work AG.

 It is hosted on https://github.com/bytesatwork/meta-bytesatwork.git